Skip to content

 What is Cartalax and what is it claimed to do?

-Cartalax is a synthetic tetrapeptide (Ala-Glu-Asp-Leu, AEDL) from Vladimir Khavinson's St. Petersburg Institute, positioned as a cartilage bioregulator for osteoarthritis, intervertebral disc degeneration, and age-related joint decline.
+Cartalax is a synthetic tetrapeptide (Ala-Glu-Asp-Leu, AEDL; ~446.5 Da) from Vladimir Khavinson's St. Petersburg Institute, positioned as a cartilage bioregulator for osteoarthritis, intervertebral disc degeneration, and age-related joint decline.
 Claims include supporting chondrocyte function, matrix synthesis (type II collagen, aggrecan), and anti-catabolic programmes.
-Russian literature reports in vitro chondrocyte culture effects and uncontrolled observational series in elderly OA patients (Chalisova et al., 2014; Khavinson et al., 2011).
+These claims trace to Russian-language sources; no peer-reviewed chondrocyte study of Cartalax is indexed in PubMed, and Cartalax has no published human trials - human use is anecdotal only.
 It is not FDA-approved, not in any OA guideline (OARSI, ACR, EULAR), and not registered as a drug outside Russia.
 Treat as experimental.

 Does Cartalax actually help with osteoarthritis?

 Honest answer: the evidence is thin.
-Russian uncontrolled observational series report subjective pain reduction and functional improvement after 20–30 day oral cycles in elderly OA patients.
-No placebo-controlled RCTs exist.
-No imaging-based endpoints in formal trials.
+Cartalax has no published human trials - no controlled trials and no observational series indexed in PubMed; reported benefits (subjective pain reduction, functional improvement over 20-30 day oral cycles in elderly OA patients) are uncontrolled anecdotes from post-Soviet clinical practice, susceptible to placebo response.
 For osteoarthritis, evidence-graded first-line is weight management (highest impact for knee OA), structured exercise, topical/oral NSAIDs, intraarticular injections when indicated, collagen peptides 10 g daily, and Curcumin.
-Cartalax is not a substitute for these — it is a tier-12+ experimental adjunct.
+Cartalax is not a substitute for these - it is a tier-12+ experimental adjunct.

 What is the correct Cartalax dose?